 If you see loss only in the middle of the route, it suggests a problem between your server and your local system.
 In cases like this, there is very little that can be done by you to resolve the behavior.

-If you see loss only near the start of the route, it suggests that your Internet Service provider(ISP) is filtering traffic over that port or that there is some issue in your local network equipment or its configurations causing the behavior.
-In this case, you would need to reach out to your ISP for assistance with the matter as their security protocols cannot be modified from within your cPanel server.
+Suppose you see loss only near the start of the route.
+In that case, it suggests that your Internet Service provider(ISP) is filtering traffic over that port or that there is some issue in your local network equipment or its configurations causing the behavior.
+In this case, you would need to contact your ISP for assistance, as their security protocols cannot be modified from within your cPanel server.

-If you see similar response times throughout the route, and no loss anywhere in the route other than your server, or the hop immediately prior to your server, it suggests that your server, or hosting provider, is filtering traffic of the type you are testing.
-In this case, the first step towards resolving the behavior would be to disable any security appliances, or to whitelist all traffic destined to the noted port, and then perform the tests again.
+If you see similar response times throughout the route and no loss anywhere in the route other than your server or the hop immediately prior to your server, it suggests that your server, or hosting provider, is filtering traffic of the type you are testing.
+In this case, the first step towards resolving the behavior would be to disable any security appliances or to whitelist all traffic destined for the noted port and then perform the tests again.